 Why This Keeps Happening Even When Everything “Looks Fine”

 Preventing SD card corruption on Raspberry Pi systems starts with facing an annoying truth.
 These failures rarely come from heavy workloads or bad coding habits.
-They appear after weeks of stable uptime because corruption depends on timing, not activity level.
-A filesystem fails when a write operation overlaps with unstable power, not when CPU or disk usage peaks.
+They show up after weeks of calm uptime, right when confidence is highest.
+Filesystems suddenly flip to read-only.
+Devices refuse to boot.
+Logs vanish.
+Reimaging feels like the only move left.

-Understanding what actually breaks first changes how corruption is prevented instead of temporarily delayed.
+Understanding what actually breaks first changes how corruption is prevented, not just delayed.

 Key Takeaways

-- SD card corruption occurs when writes overlap power instability
+- SD card corruption is driven by write exposure plus power instability

-- Recovery design matters more than card quality alone
+- Recovery planning matters more than card quality

 Context and Real-World Symptoms You Actually See